 Given that they contain an administrative data, collected for the purposes of patient management and care rather than academic research, missing data are a recognised issue in electronic health records databases.14

 In this analysis, missing data were handled using a multiple imputation approach.
 Variables with missing observations were identified, and 20 imputed dataset.15 Nominal variables with missing values were modelled using multinomial logistic regression, while continuous variables were modelled using linear regression.
 As per best practice, all variables used in the analytic model, including the outcome, were included in the imputation model.16 Imputation was performed using the MICE (Multiple Imputation by Chained Equations) command in STATA16.
+The result of these combined approaches was ? a clean dataset

 Missing data was only considered an issue for variables where a numerical test result was expected, (e.g. BMI) or where a code existed for the absence of the condition (e.g. categorical smoking status).
 This approach was necessary, as absence of a code for other treatments or conditions (e.g. statin use or dementia) was assumed to indicate absence of the treatment/condition, rather than being considered missing.14